freedomofpress/securedrop/docs/terminology.md

 Since this machine will never touch the Internet or run an operating system other than Tails on a USB, it does not need a hard drive or network device.
 We recommend physically removing the drive and any networking cards (wireless, Bluetooth, etc.) from this machine.

+This is also referred to as the "airgapped computer," meaning there is a gap between it and a computer connected to the Internet

 ### Two-Factor Authenticator

 There are several places in the SecureDrop architecture where two-factor authentication is used to protect access to sensitive information or systems.
 These instances use the standard TOTP and/or HOTP algorithms, and so a variety of devices can be used to provide two factor authentication for devices.
 We recommend using one of: